To Eradicate Weapons of Mass Destruction from the Middle East

 To advance a robust civil society movement ensuring governments deliver on their commitments to nonproliferation and human security.

 The METO evolving Draft Treaty text combined with our advocacy work provides governments with a realistic path forward.
-These efforts are further strengthened through our public outreach campaigns, educational programs and by building partnerships with a broad coalition of civil society organizations.
+These efforts are further strengthened through our public outreach campaigns, our educational program and by building partnerships with a broad coalition of civil society organizations.

 METO’s Draft Treaty is a constantly evolving text developed through a collaborative and inclusive process.
 This includes off-the-record roundtable discussions with experts and diplomats addressing specific technical and political issues which the official diplomatic process is faced with.